 Alternatively click on the link below where you will find detailed information about the National Curriculum.

 At Christ Church Ainsworth Primary School all class teachers are responsible for providing a curriculum that is suitable for all pupils in the class, including those with Special Educational Needs or Disabilities (SEND) with support from the SENDCo.
 We have high expectations for all pupils and are committed to ensuring our curriculum complies with the Equality Act 2010 and the Special Educational Needs and Disability Regulations 2014.
 Our inclusion statement emphasises the importance of providing an inclusive learning environment for all pupils including those with SEND.
 Additional information on this can be found by clicking the link below:

 Our School Curriculum

-At Christ Church Ainsworth Primary School, we use the Oxford Reading Tree and a range of other reading schemes including Monster Phonics books to engage children and create a reading culture within the school and home.
-Individual reading and Class texts to engage children in learning are used in English and Topic areas which provides a context for learning through areas of the curriculum.
+At Christ Church Ainsworth Primary School, we use the Oxford Reading Tree and a range of other reading schemes to engage children and create a reading culture within the school and home.
+We ensure reading books are suitably matched to our children's reading level.
+We ensure that phonic books are selected to mirror the sounds that the children are learning in school, and are decodable.
+Class texts to engage children in learning are used in English and Topic areas which provides a context for learning through areas of the curriculum.
 Reading for purpose and reading for enjoyment are both practised within school with the use of online reading programmes to develop children at their own level whilst focusing on the importance of real books and developing a love of reading for pleasure.
+Library sessions give children the opportunity to engage in reading for pleasure and take books home to enjoy.
 The school employs a ‘Hooked on Books’ approach towards guided reading which incorporates reading for meaning, vocabulary and comprehension and links to the approach used to teach writing.